2 Exploring dataframes with skrub

 In this chapter, we will show how we use the skrub TableReport to explore tabular data.
 We will use the Adult Census dataset as our example table, and perform some exploratory analysis to learn about the characteristics of the data.

-First, let’s import the necessary libraries and load the dataset.
+First, let’s load the dataset.

 import pandas as pd